Josh Lowe Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks second in MLB with a collective 9.9 strikeouts per nine innings.

-- The Astros' 3.45 team ERA ranks fifth among all MLB pitching staffs.
+- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.30).

-- Garcia (1-2) takes the mound for the Astros in his fifth start of the season.
-He's put together a 5.14 ERA in 21 2/3 innings pitched, with 24 strikeouts.
+- The Astros will send Brown (2-0) to the mound for his fifth start of the season.
+He is 2-0 with a 3.09 ERA and 24 strikeouts in 23 1/3 innings pitched.

-- The righty's last time out came on Thursday against the Toronto Blue Jays, when he went seven scoreless innings while allowing two hits.
+- In his most recent time out on Friday, the righty threw 4 2/3 innings against the Atlanta Braves, allowing four earned runs while surrendering seven hits.

-- The 26-year-old has an ERA of 5.14, with 10.3 strikeouts per nine innings, in four games this season.
-Opponents are hitting .259 against him.
+- In four games this season, the 24-year-old has amassed a 3.09 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.